utdata/jedr-academy/README.md

 JedR Master Tutorials
 ================

-A series of R tutorials and trails based on a common set of Star Wars datasets.
+A series of R tutorials based on a common set of Star Wars datasets.

 The project is in its infancy.
 You know, like Baby Yoda.